 Welcome back to Day 5 of my 15 day Blogger Challenge.
 This challenge is hosted by April over at Good Books and Good Wine.
-Today’s topic is to recommend a tear jerker.
+Today’s topic is to describe how you shop for books.

 I’m the funniest person when I shop for books.
 If I go into a used bookstore, I’m most likely to come out with an adult romance book…Nora Roberts, Linda Howard, Sandra Brown, Johanna Lindsey…etc. I will also take FOREVER to choose my books.
 I pick up all the books that I potentially want so that nobody else can have them until I decide if I want them or not.
 It doesn’t even matter if there’s multiples of the book.
 I just know that somebody is going to come in and buy all the copies of the one book that I didn’t hold on to!